omahs/erigon/README.md

 ### Modularity

-Erigon by default is "all in one binary" solution, but it's possible start TxPool as separated processes.
+Erigon by default is "all in one binary" solution, but it's possible to start TxPool as separated processes.
-Same true about: JSON RPC layer (RPCDaemon), p2p layer (Sentry), history download layer (Downloader), consensus.
+Same is true about: JSON RPC layer (RPCDaemon), p2p layer (Sentry), history download layer (Downloader), consensus.
 Don't start services as separated processes unless you have clear reason for it: resource limiting, scale, replace by your own implementation, security.
 How to start Erigon's services as separated processes, see in [docker-compose.yml](./docker-compose.yml).